googl267/Dots_v1-hyprland/README.md

 # Hyprland Dots V1
 Im tired of not being able to use whatever colors I want for all my programs!
 Down with having tons of diffrent config files to edit!
-My dots use bash scripts for easy switching of colors and layouts (and soon will use [flavours](https://github.com/misterio77/flavours) so you only need a base16 theme)
+My dots use bash scripts for easy switching of colors and layouts separately
+> [!NOTE]
+> This has been my very first time both using arch and scripting ANYTHING, so my scripts are very very very messy!
+However I found a cool tool called [flavours](https://github.com/misterio77/flavours) and will be replacing my color scripts with that.
+This will also include theming for neovim and kitty

 ## Screenshots
 ### outline